Pedestrian Train Accident Lawyers

-The Dangers Posed By Inadequate Measures For Pedestrian Railroad Safety
+The Dangers Posed by Inadequate Measures for Pedestrian Railroad Safety

-The Federal Railroad Administration and other industry leaders recognize that the relationship between pedestrians and railroad tracks is complicated.
-Many pedestrians choose to use unofficial pathways rather than go miles out of their way to reach designated vehicle crossings for their daily trips to schools, work, and grocery stores.
+The Federal Railroad Administration (FRA) and other industry leaders recognize that the relationship between pedestrians and railroad tracks is complicated.
+Many pedestrians choose to use unofficial pathways rather than go miles out of their way to reach designated vehicle crossings for their daily trips to school, work, and grocery stores.
 Recreational activities such as walking, biking, fishing, snowmobiling, and many more may bring individuals dangerously close to railroad tracks.
 Wheelchairs can become stuck on poorly maintained crossings.
 Children are naturally drawn to railroad tracks and trains.
 This inherent curiosity combined with inadequate safety measures and systems can be tragic.

 Representatives from major freight and passenger railroads have attended these workshops, including BNSF, Union Pacific, CSX, and Norfolk Southern, as well as many other regional and local freight and passenger railroads.

-Workshops That Discussed Industry Standards For Recommended Fencing Practices
+Workshops That Discussed Industry Standards for Recommended Fencing Practices

 Recommendations of the 2012 Workshop